oerg866/w98qi-tiny-floppy-bootloader/README.md

 To build, you need to:

-1. Edit build.sh and set paths to your kernel
+1. Run build.sh with the appropriate parameters:

-2. Edit config.inc to set your kernel cmd line (keep it <15chars for the moment, disabling debug makes more room)
+   `./build.sh <kernel bzImage> <output image> [Floppy Size in Bytes]`

-3. Run build.sh
+    Valid floppy sizes are: 1474560 (1.44MB), 1763328 (1.72MB), 2949120 (2.88MB)

-4. Now you can dd this onto your disk, if you have a partition table already, then do not overwrite bytes 446-510 on the first sector (so use dd twice).
+2. Now you can dd this onto your floppy.

 Your system should now boot with the new kernel.